Thesis defense by Tiffany Matias

 The new spirit of the SNCF

-Digital transformation as a way of overcoming the public corporation's neo-managerial turnaround
+Digital transformation as a way of moving beyond the neo-managerial shift in public enterprises

 Jean-Yves DORMAGEN, Professor, University of Montpellier (thesis supervisor)